Meghan Markle and Prince Harry Make First Official Post-Royal Wedding Appearance

 On Saturday, Meghan Markle and Prince Harry were married in a very royal wedding (and then apparently partied the night away at a private reception that included beer pong).
 But instead of going on their honeymoon immediately afterward, the new duke and duchess of Sussex instead returned to London.
 And on Tuesday, they made their first official appearance following their nuptials.

 The couple were pictured arriving by car at the royal garden party on Tuesday.
 Once they stepped into the party, we got to see that Meghan was wearing a conservative, lovely and appropriately spring-like dress, hat, and clutch, with her usual messy bun replaced by a sleek pulled-back hairdo.
-(Her dress was by Goat, and quickly sold out, here.)
+(Her dress was by Goat, and quickly sold out, here.
+She’s also wearing Tamara Mellon Siren pumps in blush, which you can find here.)
 It also seemed like Meghan was wearing panty hose, thereby completing her apparent royal transformation.

 Prince Harry, meanwhile, was wearing a formal morning suit — with a light vest that matched Meghan’s outfit, cute.
 He was also carrying a top hat and an umbrella, which seems extremely British to me.